jackSeigerman/Comp-241-Notes/src/scratch.md

 t(n) is O(n) if and only if there exists a C n not for all n greater than n not T(n)<=C*f(n)

-big O is a way for us to quantify teh running time or the space complexity of an algorythm T(n) is the number of operations an algorythm does while n is the input size Big O gives us an upper bound for the growth of the algorythm
+big O is a way for us to quantify the running time or the space complexity of an algorythm T(n) is the number of operations an algorythm does while n is the input size Big O gives us an upper bound for the growth of the algorythm